kuhumcst/DanNet/README.md

 ### Input data
 This project assumes that the [ZIP-files containing DanNet 2.2](https://cst.ku.dk/english/projects/dannet/) have been downloaded in advance and extracted into a subdirectory called "resources":

-- `bootstrap/dannet/csv`: contains the old DanNet CSV file export.
+- `bootstrap/dannet/`: contains the old DanNet CSV files.
 These are used to bootstrap the initial dataset.
 Eventually, this bootstrap code will be made obsolete by the release of new the DanNet dataset.

 ### Memory usage
 Currently, the entire system, including the web service, uses ~1.4 GB when idle and ~3GB when rebuilding the Apache Jena database.
 A server should therefore have perhaps 4GB of available RAM to run the full version of DanNet.